jaspector

 Most major construction, renovation, and trade work requires a permit in Covington County.
 Exempt work includes purely cosmetic work (painting, flooring, cabinets) and minor repairs.

-Typical processing time is Timeline varies; contact the Chancery Clerk's office for processing time estimates..
+Building permit processing times in unincorporated Covington County, MS typically run Timeline varies; contact the Chancery Clerk's office for processing time estimates..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Purely cosmetic work (painting, flooring, cabinets); Minor repairs and maintenance; Agricultural buildings and structures (may qualify for exemptions under Mississippi law; contact county office for eligibility).
+Not all construction work requires a permit in unincorporated Covington County, MS. The following work is generally exempt: Purely cosmetic work (painting, flooring, cabinets); Minor repairs and maintenance; Agricultural buildings and structures (may qualify for exemptions under Mississippi law; contact county office for eligibility).
 Note: Confirm with the Chancery Clerk's office before proceeding with any work to determine permit requirements.
+When in doubt, confirm with the local building department before starting work.